agarg67/NTCC/message_format.md

 Central Server (sending messages):
  ````
  The format of the messages that the server can receive is as follows:
- - ackcon: received initial request to connect from client
+ - ackcon <Public Key>: received initial request to connect from client and servers public key
  - ackquestion: received question from client
  - ackanswer: received answer from client
  - defaultclientcheck: checks if there is a client on the opposite side of the communication